prrvchr/OAuth2OOo/README.md

 - **On Windows** to ensure that LibreOffice restarts correctly, use Windows Task Manager to verify that no LibreOffice services are visible after LibreOffice shuts down (and kill it if so).
 - **Under Linux or macOS** you can also ensure that LibreOffice restarts correctly, by launching it from a terminal with the command `soffice` and using the key combination `Ctrl + C` if after stopping LibreOffice, the terminal is not active (no command prompt).

 After this restart, you will be asked **to install Python packages containing binary files**.
-Please refer to the [Installing Python packages][] section for more information.
+Please refer to the [Installing Python packages][35] section for more information.

 ___